leukemia-kispi/HiChIP-Analysis/FitHiChIP.md

 sudo apt install unzip
 ```

 Complete installation by entering the HiC-Pro directory and add the "[/home/$USER/HiCPro_ENV/]" path to PREFIX in config-install.txt file using the nano editor tool.
 This will be the installation location for HiC-Pro and some of the dependecies.
+Make sure $USER is the username on the system.

 ```
 cd /home/$USER/HiC-Pro